jatiink/Male-Female-Classifier/README.md

 # Male-Female-Classifier
 In this project, I will explore the Male and Female Dataset scrapped from multiple e-commerce websites and build a model that can predict their corresponding gender.<br />
+I used Tensorboard for live results of training and validation.
 ### You need to scrap Images for dataset by using scrapper.py.
+### Note: It will work only on models images(fashion models) because this model trained on images scrapped from e-commerce websites.
 ## INSTRUCTIONS
 ### This project requires the following libraries :
 •	[Torch(Pytorch)](https://pytorch.org/docs/stable/index.html)<br />